 Getting the most out of seminars

-Seminars are group discussions where a tutor or lecturer plans the theme.
+Seminars are group discussions where your tutor or lecturer plans the theme.
 These are excellent learning opportunities.
-In seminars it is normally the lecturer’s job to make clear the goals of the discussion, to sort out practicalities like seating and introductions, to ‘steer’ the discussion and to draw the discussion to a close.
+It's normally the lecturer’s job to share the goals of the discussion, arrange practicalities like seating and introductions, steer the discussion and to bring the seminar to a close.

 Participating in discussion

-- When you speak, make sure you speak to everyone in the group.
-This means making eye contact with the other students and not just with the lecturer.
+- Speak to everyone in the group.
+Make eye contact with other students and not just with your lecturer.

 - Speak slowly and clearly.
-If you find it difficult to say exactly what you mean, get into the habit of noting down questions during the discussion.
-Do remember, though, that because this is a discussion others can ask you to clarify your point: it does not have to be perfect first time.
+If you find it difficult to express your point try noting down your questions during the discussion.
+Others can ask you to clarify your point as part of the discussion too, so you don't need to be perfect first time.

-- Listen actively.
-This means that you interact with the person who is speaking.
-You can do this by looking at the person and perhaps smiling or nodding at appropriate times, or by occasionally checking you have understood their point with phrases like “So what you’re saying is…” or “So in your opinion…”.
-Most importantly, active listening means making sure that you are actually thinking about what the others are saying rather than using their speaking time to plan your next contribution.
-It sometimes takes a conscious effort to do this.
+- Listen actively and interact with the person speaking.
+Look at the person speaking and smile or nod at appropriate times, or check that you've understood their point with phrases like, “So what you’re saying is…”, or “So in your opinion…”.
+Consider what others are saying rather than using their speaking time to plan your next contribution.

-- When you respond to others’ contributions, be positive.
-It is quite possible to disagree completely and still be positive.
-You do this by acknowledging the speaker’s views before stating your own e.g. “I can see what you mean, but…” or “I understand what makes you think that, but I would argue that…”
+- Be positive about others’ contributions.
+You can be positive even if you disagree with a point.
+Do this by acknowledging the speaker’s views before stating your own, for example: “I can see what you mean, but…” or “I understand what makes you think that, but I would argue that…”

-- During a discussion your views may (and perhaps should) change as you listen to others’ contributions.
-If you come to recognise that you were in error, admit it.
-If another person’s opinion has helped change yours, thank them for it.
-This sort of honest, open attitude will help develop motivation and trust in the group.
+- Be open to changing your opinion.
+You views may develop and change as you hear from others.
+If you change your mind or realise you were mistaken about a point, admit it.
+If someone else's opinion helped change yours, thank them for it.
+This honest, open attitude will help develop motivation and trust in the group.

-- Build your confidence gradually by setting short, manageable targets.
-For example, you could begin with a target of making one contribution to a discussion.
+- setting short, manageable targets – for example, making one contribution to a discussion